inno-se/the-guide/README.md

 The CPM can be applied at the sprint level.
 At the sprint level, the estimated duration can be inferred from the story point estimates for each task. [[^AgileImprovementsToCpm], Sec.
 Agile Approach for CPM, p.223]

-At the end of a Sprint Planning, you can take 5 minutes and think about inter-dependencies between product backlog items for the next 1-3 sprints to not be surprised by a long critical path [^CriticalPathOnAgileProjects].
+At the end of a Sprint Planning, you can take 5 minutes and think about inter-dependencies between Product Backlog items for the next 1-3 sprints to not be surprised by a long critical path [^CriticalPathOnAgileProjects].

 ### CPM alternatives